 Most new plans come with unlimited domestic talk and text while mainly focusing on data.
 There are plenty of great prepaid carriers to save some money over AT&T, T-Mobile, or Verizon.
 You can also find something that's a better fit for your phone such as getting the best 5G plan possible.
 It comes down to your individual needs which plan makes the most sense.

 Most people don't need an unlimited plan.
 When you're shopping for plans that offer a fixed amount of data each month, you have a lot of choices.
 Luckily, most carriers like Mint Mobile allow you to upgrade your plan mid-cycle or even just add some extra data if your data is higher than normal one month.
 It's also nice that many of these carriers have dropped overage charges in favor of slowing down your connection.

 Still, the simplicity of one of the best prepaid unlimited plans can be appealing, and if you want one, there are more options than ever.
 All of the big carriers also offer unlimited plans with varying degrees of extras thrown in.
 Some prepaid options like Visible are also offering a cheaper unlimited option.

 When you have a good handle on how much you need, you can be a wise shopper and get exactly what you need.

 Once you've settled on what type of service you're going to buy and who you're going to buy it from, there's one last thing to remember: you can take your phone number with you no matter which company you get service from.

 Don't let a company tell you that you can't keep your number.
 By law, you can.

 When the number porting is done, your new service will use the same phone number you and everyone else is used to.
 This makes it easier to switch for everyone.
-The number is assigned to your phone or new SIM card, but it's still yours and you can move it to another carrier anytime you like.
+The number is assigned to your new SIM card, but it's still yours and you can move it to another carrier anytime you like.
 Of course, you can always just get a new number if you like.